-Could Amazon Owe You FBA Refunds?
+Could you be owed FBA Refunds?

 The short answer: yes.

 Amazon FBA is a popular choice for sellers to “outsource” inventory management, order fulfillment, and customer returns.
 Given the vast scope of Amazon’s global operations, occasional mishaps aren’t all that surprising.
-What may surprise you is that while Amazon owes you FBA refunds for these mishaps, Amazon doesn’t automatically issue your FBA refunds.
+What may surprise you is that while you’re owed Amazon FBA refunds for these mishaps, Amazon doesn’t automatically issue your FBA refunds.
 In fact, in most cases, it’s up to Amazon sellers to identify their FBA refunds and then submit claims for these FBA refunds.